Misrepresentation

 1. Fraudulent misrepresentation

 Fraudulent misrepresentation is a reckless statement made by one party to induce another party to enter into a contract.
 For example, a party may provide a statement that they know is untrue to another party that a parcel of land in Texas is located in an area where oil drilling recently started.
-The party becomes liable for fraudulent misrepresentation if the land is purchased based on the false information.
+The party becomes liable for fraudulent misrepresentation if the land is purchased based on false information.

 2. Negligent misrepresentation